dipras/HookDeploy/README.md

 ### 2. Add .env file
 You can check the example in `.env.example` file

-### 3. Set your script
+### 3. Set your configs for deploy repositories
-The script for deployment is using yaml named `config.yaml`, you can check the example in `config.yaml.example`
+You can write your configs for deployment in folder `configs`.
+The name of config should using your repository name with `/` replace by `_` and followed by `.yaml`.
+For example, if your repository named `dipras/nxensite`, then you should named the script like this `dipras_nxensite.yaml`

 ## 🌟 Next Feature
-- [ ] Multi Repository
+- [x] Multi Repository
+- [x] Better logging for each repository
-- [ ] Logging & Monitoring
+- [ ] Monitoring the log
 - [ ] Web Dashboard
 - [ ] Environment Variable
 - [ ] Notification